You are here

 Search results

-... has the burden of proving by a preponderance of the evidence each of the following elements: First, [describe the ...
+... has the burden of proving by a preponderance of the evidence: First, that the plaintiff failed to use ...

 ...
 (Bribery of Public Official).
 Depending on the facts in evidence, it may be appropriate to amend this instruction with language ...

-... of proving each of the following by a preponderance of the evidence: First, the plaintiff intended to surrender [ownership] ...
+... of the following four elements by a preponderance of the evidence: First, the plaintiff has a ...

 8. 15.43 Immigration Fraud—Forged, Counterfeited, Altered or Falsely Made Immigration Document (18 U.S.C. § 1546(a))